chony2k/prueba/readme.txt

 To install the project:

     1. Clone de repo
-    2. Create a virtualenv and type:  pip install requirements.pip
+    2. Create a virtualenv and type:  pip install -r requirements.pip
     3. Edit the importer.php and update the path in it
     4. Run the importer   python importer.py
     5. Start the server python manage.py runserver